 Who Qualifies or is Eligible for the P-2 Visa in the United States?

 Individuals and groups of people who have achieved success as an artist or entertainer may qualify for the temporary, non-immigrant P-2 visa.
 You must be as skilled as the artist or entertainer participating in the exchange outside of the US.
-Back to the Table of Contents.

 What is the P-2 Visa?

-If you are a P-2 visa holder you will be working for a US employer and you must possess skills comparable to those of the US artists and entertainers taking part in the program outside the United States.
+If you are a P-2 visa holder you will be working for a US employer and must possess skills comparable to those of US artists and entertainers taking part in the program outside the United States.

 What is the Application Process for the P-2?